movio/bramble/docs/algorithms.md

 They are represented by the id of the element along with a pointer to a structure that can receive JSON document.
 See `buildInsertionSlice` below.

-Then we build the document: one node query per insertion target.
+Then we build the document: one boundary query per insertion target.
 To avoid conflict we alias each query with an id.

 Once we have the document is constructed we invoke the remote GraphQL service